Apple said it couldn’t do it.

 A third party forensics company in Israel succeeded at unlocking an iPhone.

 It has long been rumored that when the feds failed on their own to gain access to a locked iPhone belonging to one of the San Bernardino terrorists, they eventually got it open through a 3rd party.
 And now that third party has confirmed that indeed they can get access to any locked iPhone.
+There are multiple Phone Forensic Experts working for companies all around the globe and are often crucial when law enforcement needs to find digital evidence.
+However, this raises debate surrounding the morals and rights of privacy for everyday citizens.

 Hear me drill into this topic more on my first podcast!